DevExpress/devextreme-documentation/concepts/05 Widgets/Toolbar/00 Overview.md

 The **Toolbar** is a UI component containing items that usually manage screen content.
-Those items can be plain text or widgets.
+Those items can be plain text or UI components.

 #include common-demobutton with {
     url: "https://js.devexpress.com/Demos/WidgetsGallery/Demo/Toolbar/Overview/"